7.3 Patient Safety, Emergency Response & Documentation

 • Do NOT restrain the patient and do NOT put anything in the mouth.

-• Lower the patient to the floor, protect the head, and clear nearby hazards.
+• Lower the patient to the floor, protect the head (cushion it), and clear nearby hazards and equipment.

-• Time the seizure — an event lasting longer than 5 minutes, or repeated seizures, is a medical emergency (status epilepticus).
+• Time the seizure — an event lasting longer than 5 minutes, or repeated seizures without recovery, is status epilepticus, a medical emergency.

-• When the seizure ends, place the patient in a recovery (side-lying) position to protect the airway, and monitor until fully alert.
+• When the seizure ends, place the patient in a side-lying recovery position to protect the airway, and monitor through the post-ictal phase until fully alert.

 Incident Reporting

 Any fall, equipment failure, or adverse event requires a factual incident report completed promptly.
-Document objectively what happened, not opinions or blame.
-The incident report is an internal risk-management record and is generally not filed in the patient's medical chart.
+Document objectively what happened — not opinions, blame, or speculation about cause.
+The incident report is an internal risk-management document and is generally NOT filed in the patient's medical chart, and the chart should not reference that a report was filed.

 SOAP Documentation